44erxyz/44erxyz/README.md

 # 💫 About Me:
-I'm Tim 17 years old and this is my new GitHub profile <br><br>I'm a hetzner Konsole h Developer
+I'm Tim 17 years old and this is my new GitHub profile <br>

 ## 🌐 Socials: